 Atlantic Station.
-Check out the seasonal free events in Central Park from the Spooky Film Festival in fall, to holiday lights in the winter and outdoor movies during summertime.
-Movies in Central Park in the summer is always so much fun and there are discounted offers by area restaurants too.
+Check out the seasonal free events in Central Park — they’ve got some good ones.
+From the Spooky Film Festival in the fall, to the holiday lights in the winter, and the movies in Central Park during summertime — they always have something fun going on.

 The Goat Farm – The Goat Farm served as District 12 in the second Hunger Games movie.
 It is also home to several art studios and a wonderful place to let the kids let off some steam while you snap a few shots.

 Carter Center – Take a stroll through the grounds to see the Circle of Flags from all 50 states, a rose garden, Japanese garden and koi pond.
 Inside, the library and museum cost a bit, but children under 16 are free.

 Take A Selfie – Arguably one of the most popular places to take a selfie in Atlanta is on the Jackson Street Bridge.
 In fact, there are even plans to build a mini park here because so many people love it.
 Try street parking on the side streets for now, and getting there for sunset is awesome.

 Castleberry Hill Art Stroll.
 This one is probably for older children, but the second Friday of every month Castleberry Hill’s galleries and shops are open late.
 Come early for a family friendly environment and to see why this neighborhood was named one of the Top 10 Arts Districts in the Country!

 Chastain Park – Hike the gorgeous trails, play on the playground, and enjoy the multiple events held here, like the Arts Festival.